Holiday Seasoning: Promotion and release

 The album was announced on October 10, 2024, and released on CD, vinyl, and digital formats on November 1, 2024.
 In March 2023, Fallon had told E!
 News that the plans were for his album to be released that year.
 Merchandise accompanied the release of the album, including a Christmas sweater, a Christmas stocking, and oven mitts.
 In addition, a gift box of holiday seasonings was launched, which includes a hot chocolate blend created in collaboration with Fallon and his two daughters.
-A limited-time channel, Holiday Seasoning Radio, was launched on Sirius XM featuring holiday songs selected by Fallon as well as a behind-the-scenes look into the making of the album.
+A limited-time channel, Holiday Seasoning Radio, was launched on SiriusXM featuring holiday songs selected by Fallon as well as a behind-the-scenes look into the making of the album.
 In December 2024, Crumbl launched a candy cane chocolate brownie inspired by Holiday Seasoning, developed in collaboration with Fallon.

 On October 29, 2024, Fallon appeared on The Howard Stern Show to discuss the album; he also performed "Chipmunks & Chestnuts" on air.
 Following the album's release, individual lyric videos were released for track, as well as a yule log video featuring the entire album, in which Fallon makes various cameos.
 Fallon additionally appeared on a number of talk shows to promote the album, including Watch What Happens Live with Andy Cohen, where he revealed plans for the deluxe edition, Hot Ones, Elvis Duran and the Morning Show, and Today.

-"Holiday" was released as a single and was a minor radio hit in the U.S., becoming Fallon's first song to top the country's Adult Contemporary chart.
+"Holiday" was serviced to American radio stations as the fourth and final single from the album, becoming Fallon's first song to top the country's Adult Contemporary chart.
 Its music video features the Jonas Brothers trapped in a snow globe, and the song's remix features rapper LL Cool J. "Holiday" was released as a single in Italy on December 13, 2024.
 Fallon and the Roots performed "Hey Rudy" at the 2024 Macy's Thanksgiving Day Parade on November 28, and again for 2024's last episode of The Tonight Show Starring Jimmy Fallon, accompanied by the Radio City Rockettes.
-Jimmy Fallon's Holiday Seasoning Spectacular, an accompanying holiday special, aired on December 4, 2024 on NBC, featuring a number of guests from the album.
-A deluxe edition of Holiday Seasoning was released on December 6, 2024, featuring nine additional tracks.
+Jimmy Fallon's Holiday Seasoning Spectacular, an accompanying holiday special, aired on December 4, 2024, on NBC, featuring a number of guests from the album.
+The deluxe edition of Holiday Seasoning was released on December 6, 2024, featuring nine additional tracks.

+Holiday Seasoning (Sweater Deluxe) released on November 28, 2025, under exclusive license to Republic Records, is the reissue of Jimmy Fallon's 2024 album, expanding the original 17 tracks release with nine songs for a total of 26 tracks.